RayHan0305/05_Electric_Emus/week3/CONTRIBUTIONS.md

 - Designed a clear output format for alignment result and ensured consistent file structure.

 **Key commits**:
 Create and implemented core logic for DNA1 practical.
 Revise and optimized the READ.md file, improving clarity, formatting and adding usage examples with proper code blocks.
-Coordinated testing and documentation sonsistency across week3 scripts.
+Coordinated testing and documentation consistency across week3 scripts.

 ---